Former Alcatraz Foundation Staff

 Wardens Chronicles First Edition

-Against his family's wishes, Pankaj attends UC-Berkeley earning a Doctorate in Computer Science in only six years.
-By the time he graduates, Pankaj and Drake Moorland, a close friend and electrical and mechanical engineering major, hold patents for several new communication switches they have jointly developed.
+Against his father's wishes, Drake attends UC-Berkeley earning Master's degrees in both Electrical and Mechanical Engineering in only six years.
+By the time he graduates, Drake and Pankaj Shindar, a close friend and computer science major, hold patents for several new communication switches they have jointly developed.

 Drake meets with Pankaj, who had already been at work laying the foundation for their partnership.
 There is some demand for their patents and the pair only has to find the best way to market their wares.
-Pankaj and Drake sign patent licensing agreements with the newly established networking company Frisco Systems and the baby Bell, Pacific Communications Group.
+Drake and Pankaj sign patent licensing agreements with the newly established networking company Frisco Systems and the baby Bell, Pacific Communications Group.
 Thus is born DP Courier Communications, LLC.

 Realizing the vast potential for expansion in his homeland and taking advantage of recent loosening of restrictions on foreign investment, Pankaj works with some of his father's business contacts in India to get access to low cost manufacturing assets.
 Following several years of negotiations with Indian manufacturing concerns a deal is struck and DP Courier enters the manufacturing arena.
-Soon after the completion of their first Indian manufacturing facility in Gorakhpur, DP Courier Communications, LLC is absorbed by the newly established Courier Communications, Inc. The new corporate structure allows Pankaj to start learning the ins and outs of departmental and company management while still working in the company's research and development department.
-Pankaj avoids getting involved in the day-to-day company operations as much as he can, preferring to stay in the labs.
+Soon after the completion of their first Indian manufacturing facility in Gorakhpur, DP Courier Communications, LLC is absorbed by the newly established Courier Communications, Inc. The new corporate structure allows Drake to start learning the ins and outs of business management while still dabbling in the company's research and development department.
+Pankaj avoids getting involved in the day-to-day company operations as much as he can, preferring to continue heading up the research and development department.

 The duo soon finds themselves with a multimillion-dollar telecommunications company.
 Their product is not the top of the line, but is far better than anything else in its price range.
 Within a few years, the friends never have to worry about personal monetary matters again.
 Unlike some of the tech boom entrepreneurs, Drake and Pankaj choose a reclusive lifestyle avoiding the public spotlight.

 Drake grows bored with the day-to-day drudgery of running a business and after speaking with Pankaj, they decide to take a field trip to India to scout new manufacturing center locations.
 Drake tells Marcella Ethridge, Courier's Vice President of Operations, about the India trip with Pankaj and puts her in charge of day-to-day operations as they will be in and out of communications with the home office.
-Drake's mother Theresa joins them on the trip to India.
+Drake's mother Theresa joins him on the trip to India.

-What started out as an extended business trip turns into several years with Pankaj and Drake staying in India.
+What started out as an extended business trip turns into several years with Drake and Pankaj staying in India.

 On the business front, their fortunes continue to rise as Courier Communications lands a large telecommunications equipment contract with Southwest Communications, another of the baby Bells.

 It is their business' growth, which presents them with a minor dilemma.
 Should they move back to San Francisco or should they continue to run the business from India?
 Pankaj said he would miss his family but would follow Drake if he decided to move back to San Francisco.
 Theresa expresses her interest in returning to the United States.